F-gigabyte/YAOS_tools/printf/README.md

  %% -> %

 length specifiers:
- l -> int, float means int type is 64 bit wide and float type is 64 bit wide (double)
+ l -> int  means int type is 64 bit wide
+ floats are automatically promoted to doubles when provided as an argument
+ The float length specifier was removed for better compatibility with the gcc printf function

 Compile Options:
  FLOAT_MAN_MAX -> 10 ^ number of sig figs to print float to